BrainBoxBrown/YOLOFuzZ/README.md

 - Plan the architechure.
 Try some ideas. fuck shit up (done)
 - get something that flips jumps (done)
-- sort out all the config shit
+- sort out all the config shit (done)
-- smooth out the user interaction bit
+- smooth out the user interaction bit (meh, configs are pretty fun)

+- Add analysis
+	- make a graph of the program using the jmps

+- add the option to get dropped into a gdb session on crash
+- add ban list for specific jmps